 Section 3: Upcoming Schedule & Trace iD / Game Film

 If you’re using Trace iD, this is where you’ll drop the link to your iD along with some instructions on how they can see and explore your moments.
-With Trace iD, the coach can quickly jump into the full game from any moment to provide even more context of your play.
-They’ll see up-to-date stats across all of your matches.
-And anytime you add a new moment to your iD, the coach will have access to that immediately.
-Check out this sample Trace iD, created by a Trace athlete from FC Dallas who recently committed to Clemson.
+With Trace iD, the coach can quickly jump into the full game from any moment to provide even more context around your play.
+They’ll see up-to-date stats across all of your matches, and anytime you add a new moment to your iD, the coach will have access to that immediately.
+Check out this sample Trace iD, created by a Trace athlete from FC Dallas who committed to Clemson.

 If you’re not using Trace iD, you’ll want to attach some game film.
-We have a few do’s to get recruited for college soccer through game film.
+Check out our do’s to get recruited for college soccer through game film.

 Example: